Construction management teams continue run of excellence

 ‘Eager to learn’

 All of the teams demonstrated a similar level of commitment, spending long hours studying past problem statements and familiarizing themselves with different scenarios and questions they might face during their event.
 They also immersed themselves in the tools and software needed to create their proposals.
+Barry Hall of the NAHB team described the experience this way, “We learned how to problem-solve, how to back up solutions with logic, and to present findings in a professional manner.”

 CSU External Relations Staff